-Stykkishólmur is a charming fishing town, famous for portraying Greenland in the movie 'The Secret Life of Walter Mitty'.
-It is steeped in folklore and history, and worth a little explore.
+Stykkishólmur is a charming fishing town famous for portraying Greenland in the movie 'The Secret Life of Walter Mitty'.
+It is steeped in folklore and history and worth a little exploring.

 Spend the night in the Snæfellsnes area.

 Snæfellsnes Peninsula has a lot of beautiful and exciting locations to explore.
 Spend another day properly touring the area in depth, seeing anything you missed yesterday.
 You can opt for hikes in the beautiful nature or explore the rock formations and vast sands near the Djúpalónssandur black beach.
-There are many hikes to be had in this region, and more than enough activities to fill a day with.
+There are many hikes in this region and more than enough activities to fill a day with.

 Spend another night in the Snæfellsnes area.

-On day thirteen, explore West Iceland with its many natural attractions, including Deildartunguhver, the largest hot spring in Europe, and the captivating Hraunfossar and Barnafoss waterfalls.
+Explore West Iceland with its many natural attractions on day thirteen, including Deildartunguhver, the largest hot spring in Europe, and the captivating Hraunfossar and Barnafoss waterfalls.

-History buffs may also enjoy a visit to Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote the saga Heimskringla in the 13th century.
+History buffs may also enjoy visiting Snorrastofa, the medieval research institute in Reykholt, where the early settler Snorri Sturluson wrote the saga Heimskringla in the 13th century.
 Snorri is also famed for writing the bible of old Norse mythology, Edda.

 On the way back to Reykjavik, you can opt for an incredible tour inside Langjökull glacier, the only place in the world where such a trip is possible, or else take an adventurous caving tour in Viðgelmir lava tubes.
-You may also opt to descend into a vast beautiful magma chamber on the 'Inside the Volcano' tour.
+On the 'Inside the Volcano' tour, you may also opt to descend into a vast, beautiful magma chamber.
 From there, it is recommended that you take a short break at Fossatún, a waterfall said to be guarded by a troll woman named Drífa, before heading back to Reykjavík, either for a well-deserved rest or to hit the restaurants and bars.

 Drop off your car at Keflavík airport in time for your departure.
 If you are lucky enough to be taking an afternoon or evening flight, consider fitting in one last fantastic Icelandic experience.